These are fees received from an affiliated network or network services for the right to broadcast the network's programs.

 Fees received by directors of film which are predetermined prior to the commencement of the film and can be a combination of fees, commissions or profit sharing.

 Films or programs that provide a creative treatment of actuality other than news, current affairs, sports coverage, magazine, infotainment or light entertainment programs.
 Includes short documentaries.
-Excludes dramatised documentaries (which are included in Drama) and documentaries made specifically for children (which are included in Other children’s programs).
+Excludes dramatised documentaries (include in Drama) and documentaries made specifically for children (include in Other children’s programs).

 Programs that have a fully or partially scripted screenplay in which the dramatic elements of character, theme and plot are introduced and developed to form a narrative structure.
 Includes programs in which actors deliver improvised dialogue based on a scripted outline.
 Also includes animated drama and dramatised documentaries.
 Note that Situation and sketch comedy (see definition below) is a subcategory of drama.